MoniPar/booklist_generator/README.md

 * Have the program run smoothly without crashing.
 * Submit Name and Surname of Students
 * Submit their subject choices.
-* Receive a book list for each student with the total price including discount if applicable.
+* Receive a book list for each student with the total price.
-* Receive a list of name and quantity of books to order.
-* Retrieve the information at a later date if needed.

 [Back to Top](#index---table-of-contents)
 ___